Small mammals as pets: Fancy rat

-Fancy rats first became popular pets in 19th-century England when selectively bred for unusual colouration.
+Fancy rats first became popular for blood sports in 19th-century England, but were later selectively bred from the brown rat as pets for unusual colouration.
 They are prohibited in Alberta, Canada, outside of schools, laboratories, and zoos.
-Fancy rats enjoy the company of their own kind; it is common to keep domestic rats paired together with companions of the same sex; rats housed with the opposite sex will breed rapidly.
+Fancy rats require the company of their own kind, especially when young; it is common to keep domestic rats paired together with companions of the same sex; rats housed with the opposite sex will breed rapidly.
 Whereas mice prefer independence, domestic rats enjoy the company of their owner.
-Female rats may become pregnant as early as five weeks old; producing a litter of about eight young each time, and are able to become pregnant again within 24 hours.
+Female rats may become pregnant as early as five weeks old, producing a litter of about eight young each time, and are able to become pregnant again within 24 hours.
 Rats have sharp teeth that never stop growing, and will chew objects such as wood to shave down their teeth to an appropriate length.
-Wild rats have different diets depending on location.
-Rats are opportunistic eaters; in the wild, rats are herbivores, as they will scavenge for seeds, plants and fruits.
+Wild brown rats have different diets depending on location.
+Rats are opportunistic eaters; in the wild, rats are omnivores, as they will scavenge for seeds, plants, fruits, insects and other small mammals.
 Due to a lack of easily accessible produce in the city, city rats will eat nearly anything, including trash and meat.
 Domestic rats live slightly longer than wild rats, with life spans of around two years.

 Hamster

 Hamsters first gained popularity as pets in the 1930s, with virtually all modern Syrian hamsters (the most common pet species) tracing their lineage back to a single litter of hamsters taken to Palestine for scientific research in 1930.
 Shortly thereafter, in 1938, hamsters were introduced to the United States.
 Dwarf hamsters are also popular pets.
 Wild hamsters are typically found in open areas such as deserts, plains, steppes, and fields.
 Hamsters scavenge for food, with a diet consisting primarily of grain and insects.
 Hamsters temporarily store their food in their large cheek pouches for transport to their burrows, where they maintain hoards.
 Territorial by nature, hamsters will react aggressively towards a member of their own species.

 Domestic hamsters that are caged together will act aggressively towards one another as they get older, usually fatally.
-Syrian hamsters are strictly solitary; while Roborovski dwarf hamsters can rarely be kept in pairs, this is strongly not advised.
+Syrian hamsters are strictly solitary, while Roborovski dwarf hamsters can rarely be kept in pairs, this is strongly not advised.
 They typically are nocturnal or crepuscular, though they may be active during both night and day if their sleep schedule is disturbed.
 Hamsters produce two to four litters a year.
 Gestation takes 15 to 22 days and newborns only require nursing for approximately three weeks.
 The domestic hamster population is large; however, despite a rapid reproduction rate, wild hamster populations are diminishing due to habitat destruction and their place near the bottom of the food chain.